chrisrycx/DataBear/README.md

 A "DataBear Driver" is needed to use DataBear on different devices.
 Create a driver following the "Driver Interface" below.

+### Sensors
+All sensors must have a "sensor class" following the interface defined below.
+A repository for sensor classes has been created: github.com/chrisrycx/DataBear-Sensors

-### General Usage
+### Quick start
-1. Check to see if a class has been created for your sensor(s) in DataBear/sensors.
+1. Check to see if a class has been created for your sensor(s) in github.com/chrisrycx/DataBear-Sensors.
+If so, clone the repository and install it using pip.
 Since this project is new, it is likely you will need to create a sensor class or modify an existing one (See "Sensor Class Interface").
-2. Create a class for your sensor(s) following the interface defined below.
-Use existing classes as examples or templates.
-Share your sensor class with the DataBear project so others can use it.
+If you create a class, share it with the DataBear project so others can use it.
-3. Create a driver for your platform (See Driver Interface)
+2. Create a driver for your platform (See Driver Interface)
-4. Create a new configuration file (YAML) following the approach used in the example folder.
-This file should be stored in your project directory.
+3. Create a new configuration file (YAML) following the approach used in the example folder.
-5. Set two environmental variables:
+4. Set environmental variables:

     ```bash
-    : export DBDRIVER=<my driver>
+    : export DBDRIVER=<path to my driver.py>
+    : export DBDATABASE=<path to folder where database will be located> *optional
-    : export DBSENSORS=<folder name with sensors>
+    : export DBSENSORPATH=<path to folder with sensor classes> *optional
     ```
 6. Run/Stop DataBear
     ```